puneethkrishnab/VisualSense-AI-A-Multimodal-Deep-Learning-Approach-to-Visual-Entailment/README.md

 1. Clone the repository:

 ###
-The data file is large to accecess the raw data contact me via mail (puneethkrishna.b@gmail.com)
+The data file is too large to share directly.
+Please email me to discuss access to the raw data (puneethkrishna.b@gmail.com)